renukaKandii/promptLY/ReadME.md

 - **Feature requests:** May take longer to evaluate
 - **Pull requests:** Reviewed within a week

 Please be patient!
-I have a day job and work on this in my free time. 😊
+I work on this in my free time. 😊

 ---